mixxxdj/mixxx/source/chapters/controlling_mixxx.rst

 divided into a left-hand side for deck 1 and right-hand side for deck 2.
 Please note that you can also access the functions through Mixxx's interface.

-.. note:: For some user groups, like those using midi controllers or vinyl
-          control, it might be useful to enable/disable the keyboard mapping at runtime.
+For some user groups, like those using midi controllers or vinyl control, it might be useful to enable/disable the keyboard mapping at runtime.
 You can do so by clicking :menuselection:`Options --> Enable Keyboard Shortcuts`.

 .. hint::  If you hover with the mouse over a control (e.g. the crossfader) in
            the Mixxx user interface, the tooltip lists the keyboard shortcuts of